marnusw/fluxible-plugin-store-execute-action/README.md

 npm install fluxible-plugin-store-execute-action
 ```

-## Limitations

-I'm assuming all executed actions return a `Promise` since that was my use case.
-If you are using
-callbacks, submit a PR with the necessary changes to support both and I'll merge it.

 ## Usage

 Stores can execute actions via the `StoreContext`.
 As is the case for components, store actions should be